-Following the approach of [Kat07] Brzuska et al. in [BFSK11a] propose a new setup assumption for achieving UC security, which is the existence of Physically Uncloneable Functions (PUFs).
-PUFs have been introduced by Pappu in [Pap01, PRTG02], and since then have gained a lot of interest for cryptographic applications [GKST07, GvDC+08, AMS+09, RSS09, FBA09, SVW10, AMS+11, Rüh10, MHV12, MV10, KKR+12].
+Following the approach of [Kat07], Brzuska et al. in [BFSK11a] propose a new setup assumption for achieving UC security, which is the existence of Physically Uncloneable Functions (PUFs).
+PUFs have been introduced by Pappu in [Pap01, PRTG02], and since then have gained a lot of interest for cryptographic applications [GKST07, GvDC+08, AMS+09, RSS09, FBA09, SVW10, AMS+11, Rüh10, MHV12].
 A PUF is a physical noisy source of randomness.
 In other words a PUF is a device implementing a function whose behavior is unpredictable even to the manufacturer.
-The reason is that even knowing the exact manufacturing process there are parameters that cannot be controlled, therefore it is assumed infeasible to construct two PUFs with the same challenge-response behavior.
+The reason is that even knowing the exact manufacturing process there are parameters that cannot be controlled. therefore it is assumed infeasible to construct two PUFs with the same challenge-response behavior.
 A PUF is noisy in the sense that, when queried twice with the same challenge, it can output two different, although close, responses.
-PUFs do not implement a mathematical function, and are therefore non-programmable.
-It is assumed that PUFs satisfy the following properties: 1) unpredictability: the distribution implemented by a PUF is unpredictable.
-That is, even after a polynomial number of challenge/response pairs have been observed, where the challenges can be adaptively chosen, the response on any new challenge (sufficiently far from the ones observed so far) is unpredictable; this property is unconditional; 2) uncloneability: a PUF is the output of a physical uncontrollable manufacturing process, thus it is assumed that creating two PUFs implementing the same function is impossible even to the manufacturer.
+Fuzzy extractors are applied to PUF's responses in order to reproduce a unique response for the same challenge.
+The "PUF assumption" consists in assuming that PUFs satisfy two properties: 1) unpredictability: the distribution implemented by a PUF is unpredictable.
+That is, even after a polynomial number of challenge/response pairs have been observed. where the challenges can be adaptively chosen, the response on any new challenge (sufficiently far from the ones observed so far) is unpredictable; this property is unconditional; 2) uncloneability: as a PUF is the output of a physical uncontrollable manufacturing process, it is assumed that creating two identical PUFs is hard even for the manufacturer.
 This property is called hardware uncloneability.
+Software uncloneability corresponds to the hardness of modeling the function implemented by the PUF and is enforced by unpredictability (given that the challenge/response space of the PUF is adequately large).
+Determining whether (or to what extent) current PUF candidates actually satisfy the PUF assumption is an active area of research (e.g., [KKR+12, BHNS13]) but is out of the scope of this work.
+For a survey on PUF's candidates the reader can refer to [MV10], while a security analysis of silicon PUFs is provided in [KKR+12].

-(Software cloneability corresponds to understanding the function implemented by the PUF, and it is believed hard to do it with only polynomial number of queries due to the unpredictability property).
-Designing PUFbased protocols is fundamentally different than for other hardware tokens.
-This is due in part to the nonprogrammability, but mainly to the fact that the functional behavior is unpredictable even for the creator of the PUF.
+Designing PUF-based protocols is fundamentally different than for other hardware tokens.
+This is due to the fact that the functional behavior of a PUF is unpredictable even for its creator.
 This causes an asymmetric situation in which only the party in possession of the PUF has full access to the secrets [BFSK11b].

-Brzuska et al. modeled PUFs in the UC-setting, and presented constructions for Unconditional UC-OT and UC-BC.
+Brzuska et al. modeled PUFs in the UC-setting by formalizing the ideal PUF functionality.
+They then provided constructions for Unconditional UC-OT and UC-BC.
 Somewhat surprisingly, it turns out that unconditional UC-OT is possible with (honest) PUFs, while it is impossible with (honest) stateless tokens [GIMS10].
 However, the UC-definition of PUFs proposed in [BFSK11a] assumes that all PUFs are trusted.
 Namely, they assume that even a malicious player creates PUFs honestly, following the prescribed generation procedure.
-This assumption seems quite unrealistic, as it implies that an adversary must not be capable of constructing hardware that "look like" a PUF, but that instead computes some arbitrary function.
+This assumption seems too optimistic as it implies that an adversary must not be capable of constructing hardware that "looks like" a PUF but that instead computes some arbitrary function.
 The consequence of assuming that all PUFs are trusted is that the security of a player depends on the PUFs created by other players.
-(Indeed, in the OT protocol of [BFSK11a], if the receiver replaces the PUF with a token implementing a predictable function, the security of the sender is broken).
+(Indeed, in the OT protocol of [BFSK11a], if the receiver replaces the PUF with hardware implementing some predictable function, the security of the sender is broken).